-The offensive line not allowing a sack for the third consecutive game and fourth time this season.
-The Raiders held the Bears' defense to zero sacks in Week 5 for just the second time since the start of the 2017 campaign and held the Packers without a sack in Week 7.
-The Raiders are the only team in the NFL this season to hold three different teams without a sack.
+The offensive line not allowing a sack for the fourth consecutive game and fifth time this season.
+The Raiders held the Bears' defense to zero sacks in Week 5 for just the second time since the start of the 2017 campaign and held the Packers and Texans without a sack in the two games that followed.
+The Raiders are the only team in the NFL this season to hold four different teams without a sack.

-The tight ends group continuing to pace the NFL in receptions, as they currently sit with 63 combined catches.
-The tight ends also rank second in the NFL with 683 receiving yards and are tied for second amongst their position group with four touchdown receptions.
+The tight ends group continuing to pace the NFL in receptions, as they currently sit with 66 combined catches.
+The tight ends also rank second in the NFL with 704 receiving yards and are tied for second amongst their position group with five touchdown receptions.